SJLennon/IBM-i-RPG-Free-CLP-Code/Service_Pgms/README.md

 ## SHOW

   RPG program to display a 5250 message using the QUILNGTX API.
 Useful for testing, but possibly JobLogMsg in SRV_MSG is more useful.
-Really should be part of SRV_MSG, but it is totally *FREE for and I have left SRV_MSG partially fixed.
+Really should be part of SRV_MSG.

   * SHOW_T   RPG program to test & exercise SHOW.